-Kate A. Martin, Chair
+Kate A. Martin, Board Chair

 Kate Martin is proud to have served as Chair of the Board of SJP since its founding.
 She is a senior fellow at American Progress where she works on issues at the intersection of national security, civil liberties, and human rights.
 The New York Times’ Taking Note blog described her as “an expert on surveillance and detention, and a leading advocate for the rule of law in the so-called ‘war on terror.’”
 Before coming to American Progress, Martin served as director of the Center for National Security Studies for more than 20 years.
 She frequently testifies before Congress on national security and civil liberties issues.
 She is also a frequent commentator in the national media and has written extensively on these issues for the past 25 years.
 At the Center for National Security Studies, Martin brought lawsuits that challenged government deprivations of civil liberties.
 She has taught national security law and served as general counsel to the National Security Archive.

-Christy Weisner, Secretary
+Christy Weisner, Treasurer

-Christy Weisner is a litigator by trade who focuses on e-discovery and the business of law.
+Christy is a litigator by trade who focuses on legal operations and the business of law.
 Christy graduated from the University of Virginia School of Law in 2010 and clerked for the Honorable Edward Hogshire in Charlottesville, Virginia.
-She joined Mayer Brown in New York as an associate before transferring to the Washington, D.C. office.
-In both offices, Christy focused on antitrust, securities, and other complex commercial litigation while also dedicating significant time to pro bono cases, representing a criminal defendant in a due process appeal to the Seventh Circuit Court of Appeals and a Gambian family in an affirmative asylum application.
-Christy recently joined Pangea3, Thomson Reuters’ alternative legal service provider, in Washington, D.C.
-Prior to law school, Christy worked on Capitol Hill in the personal office of the Honorable Elijah E. Cummings (MD-07) and as an intern for Senator Paul S. Sarbanes (MD).
-She received her bachelor’s degree in political science from Salisbury University.
-Christy is an attorney admitted to practice in the state of New York and the District of Columbia and retains inactive membership in the bar of the Commonwealth of Virginia.
+She joined Mayer Brown as an associate, focusing on antitrust, securities, and other complex commercial litigation while also dedicating significant time to pro bono cases, representing a criminal defendant in a due process appeal to the Seventh Circuit Court of Appeals and a Gambian family in an affirmative asylum application.
+Christy joined Pangea3, Thomson Reuters’ alternative legal service provider, in Washington, D.C. in 2014.

-Dele Butler practices law at Hogan Lovells LLP, an international law firm, and works with investment fund managers to help them form and manage their private investment funds and advises on all aspects of fund formation and maintenance, including structuring, governance, and investor relations.
+Dele practices law at Hogan Lovells LLP, an international law firm, and works with investment fund managers to help them form and manage their private investment funds and advises on all aspects of fund formation and maintenance, including structuring, governance, and investor relations.
 Dele also advises investors on their private fund investments across numerous asset classes, including, private equity, venture capital, real estate, emerging markets, and Small Business Investment Companies (SBICs).

 Dele received her Bachelor degree from University of Maryland College Park in 2000, Master degree from Johns Hopkins University in 2003 and J.D. from The George Washington University Law School in 2010.

-The Honorable Joan Goldfrank
+The Honorable Joan L. Goldfrank, Board Member

 The Honorable Joan L. Goldfrank graduated cum laude from Emory University and received her J.D. from Emory University School of Law.
 Judge Goldfrank began her legal career as a Trial Attorney with the United States Department of Energy.
 She served as Associate Chief Counsel for President Jimmy Carter’s Commission on the Accident at Three Mile Island.
 She was an associate at the law firm of Collier, Shannon, Rill & Scott, and she served as an attorney in the Office of Legal Advisor for Saint Elizabeths Hospital.
 In 1985, Judge Goldfrank became the Executive Attorney for the D.C.
 Board on Professional Responsibility.
 In 1994, she accepted a position as an Attorney at the United States Department of Justice where she worked in the Professional Responsibility Advisory Office, the Environment and Natural Resources Division, and the Office of Professional Responsibility until her appointment as a Magistrate Judge of the Superior Court of the District of Columbia in 2002.
 During her tenure on the Court, she was part of teams that established the Mental Health Diversion Court and the Juvenile Behavioral Diversion Program.
 She served as the first judicial officer to preside over these calendars.
 As a Magistrate Judge, she also served as Chair of the Superior Court’s Commission on Mental Health.
 Judge Goldfrank retired after more than ten years of service on the Court.